0xProject/0x-launch-kit-backend/README.md

 yarn start:js
 ```

-##  Client for your relayers API
+##  Client for your relayer's API

-Since your relayer complies with version 2 of the [Standard Relayer API Specification](https://github.com/0xProject/standard-relayer-api/), you can use [0x Connect](https://0xproject.com/docs/connect) (an HTTP and websocket client for the SRA API) to make calls to your relayer (e.g submit an order, get all orders, etc...).
+Since your relayer adheres to V2 of the [Standard Relayer API Specification](https://github.com/0xProject/standard-relayer-api/), you can use [0x Connect](https://0xproject.com/docs/connect) (an HTTP/Websocket client for the SRA API) to make calls to your relayer (e.g submit an order, get all orders, etc...).

 [TODO: Add more in-line examples]